haozhexu/UIKitNotes/README.md

 anchorWithOffset(to:)
 ```

-iOS 11 provided meethods for creating constraints with constant based on system spacing, this can be useful since the system spacing can change in certain circumstances.
+iOS 11 provided methods for creating constraints with constant based on system spacing, this can be useful since the system spacing can change in certain circumstances.

 ### Visual format